 Carrying heavy loads | Forbidden | Physical risk |

-[ototwitter query="Discussion on the rights of underage workers"]The issues surrounding miners' work remain crucial to guaranteeing their physical and moral integrity.
-Unions such as the CFDTthe CGT and FO are very involved in these issues, advocating regular reviews of the laws to ensure that the rights of young workers are respected.
+[ototwitter query=”Discussion on the rights of child workers”]The issues surrounding miners' work remain crucial to guaranteeing their physical and moral integrity.
+Unions such as the CFDTthe CGT and FO are very involved in these issues, advocating for regular reviews of laws to ensure that the rights of young workers are respected.

 How old do you have to be to start working legally in France?